 When it comes to the front I/O this prebuilt PC does pretty well except for the USB-C port.
 Come on guys it’s 2022 and USB-C is quickly becoming the standard for the industry so not having it is a bit of a shame.
 You do however get a USB-C port on the back of the PC.

 As for the ports on the front you get a high-speed USB 3.0 port, 2x USB-A ports, separate input for audio/mic, power button, and a reset button.
 The gamers who want to connect multiple displays will appreciate the ability to do so.

-This prebuilt PC offers tempting features as well that will surely peak for interested in this PC.
+This prebuilt PC offers tempting features as well that will surely pique your interest in this PC.
 The most important feature or we can also call it an aspect of this PC being the inclusion of 5 preinstalled case fans.
-The CPU air cooler is also beefier hence provides better cooling than the stock cooler that comes with the processor.
+The CPU air cooler is also beefier hence providing better cooling than the stock cooler that comes with the processor.
 The cooler as well as all the fans are RGB.

 Let’s be honest here, the most immediate upgrade we do with our gaming PC is to replace the stock fans with RGB fans but here you are getting them pre-included.
 This not only saves some cash but also the hassle of replacing fans afterward.

 MXZ prebuilt gaming PC lands in the upper echelon of gaming PCs in the sub $800 price range.
 The specifications this PC has are top-notch.
 Although it does not the best performance category as that award goes to the Hp Pavilion gaming desktop, this has a lot more quality on offer.